 Any student transferring to UVU and wishing to apply to the 2D Animation track should contact the current 2D Animation track coordinator, Rodayne Esmay.
 It is recommended that students reach out to him via Microsoft Teams chat.
-If you are unsure on how to set that up, please go to your MyUVU page under "technology services & support" to install Teams.
+If you are unsure on how to set that up, please go to your MyUVU page under "technology services & support" to install Teams or reach out to the UVU Service Desk (801) 863-8888.